Rural veterinary practice

 “A lot to do today?”
 The farmer looks up from his list.
 “Let’s see: I have thirty-two on my list.”
 The cows are standing close to one another with their heads in the feed railing.
 With the records in hand, the farmer walks along the feed alley in front of the cows; I am on the grids behind them.
 I am wearing a long plastic glove on my right arm.
 One of the cows has a stripe on its head: “This one should be with young”.
 I feel through the wall of the rectum to check the size of the uterus: “Yes, with young.”
 The same goes for the next twelve cows.
 But then I feel two curled uterine horns like thick fingers.
 “This one is not pregnant.”
 There is a ripe follicle on the ovary and so: “She will be in heat tomorrow.”
 “The shrew; well, I’ll see what I do about that.”
 She is a recurring patient that has already been inseminated three times, the last time being eight weeks ago.
 After three fruitless inseminations, a cow is generally milked for a couple of months and then replaced by a heifer.
 The farmer makes a note on his list and we continue.
 A number of animals that have not yet appeared to be oestrous have a persistent follicle.
 I feel a yellow body on the ovary in a few others: so these cows had been (inconspicuously) oestrous.
 Both of the ovaries in one of the top production cows are particularly small (inactive).
 One cow appears to be pregnant, but she calved only six weeks ago and is not yet inseminated.
 Whatever is in her uterus, it cannot be a calf.
 I look in her vagina using a tube and a small light.
 A string of white muck is protruding from the cervix.

 After internally examining all thirty-two marked animals, I clean my boots at the entrance to the shed with a high-pressure water spray pistol.
-From the car, I fetch syringes, needles, small bottles and all I need for the treatments and I put it in a plastic carrying bin.
+From the car, I fetch syringes, needles and bottles with various hormones that I need for the treatments and I put it in a plastic carrying bin.
 This time, the farmer joins me on the grids with the worklist in his hand.
 The animals mentioned on it, are treated now.

 a look in the vagina